MatiasDiBernardo/Lowcost-ITW-curation/README.md

     * [pyannote/speaker-diarization-3.1](https://huggingface.co/pyannote/speaker-diarization-3.1)
     * [pyannote/overlapped-speech-detection](https://huggingface.co/pyannote/overlapped-speech-detection)
 3.  **Set the Environment Variable**:
-    Before running `main.py`, export the variable in your terminal:
+    Before running `main.py`, export the variable in your terminal (or handle it with a .env file):

     ```bash
     # Linux / Mac